zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 # TR: BTAS - A BitTree Algorithm Set to Process Large-Scale Dataset Efficiently

-# 0. Abstracts
+# 0. Abstract

-This article reviews a dynamic bitmap algorithm set - the **BitTree Algorithm Set (BTAS)** proposed and implemented in the C Programming Language by [Zhenrong WANG](https://github.com/zhenrong-wang).
+This article reviewed a dynamic bitmap algorithm set - the **BitTree Algorithm Set (BTAS)** proposed and implemented in the C Programming Language by [Zhenrong WANG](https://github.com/zhenrong-wang).
 This article described its background, introduced the algorithm set in detail, and demonstrated the implementation and benchmark results.

 # 1. Backgrounds